How to fill in SB Hub templates

 These are expenses that you’ll need to meet monthly, such as staff wages and overheads like electricity, rent and rates.

 Once you’ve completed each step, you can view the summary of your set-up costs.

 Use the set-up costs template to help get accurate starting up calculations

 Calculate your break-even point template

 Break even calculations are a key component of business plans – identifying the volume of sales needed to cover all your costs.
 Ideally, your business wants to reach this point as soon as possible so it can begin to turn a profit.

-- Fixed costs – these are your overheads, like rent, power, phone, wages etc. They’re costs you need to pay no matter how good or bad your sales are.
+These are your overheads, like rent, power, phone and wages.
+They’re costs you need to pay no matter how good or bad your sales are.

-- Variable costs – these increase depending on your level of sales, and typically include cost of goods sold, sales commissions, shipping charges etc.
+These increase depending on your level of sales, and typically include cost of goods sold, sales commissions and shipping charges.

 Balance sheet forecast template